 Frequently asked questions about Desert boots and Chukkas

 Clarks are famed for bringing Desert boots to the general public.
-As such, it is only fitting that they have manufactured the best quality men’s Desert boots available in 2020.
+As such, it is only fitting that they have manufactured the best quality men’s Desert boots available.
 These Clarks Originals Mali Biker desert boots are high on quality, with their sturdy soles (crepe, of course) and tumbled leather.

 The traditional colour for Desert boots is a sandy hue.
 However, the market has diversified and it’s now possible to find great styles in beige, black, navy, or grey.
 Ideally, stick to classic colours to ensure your Desert boots remain timeless and versatile.

 The true appeal of Desert boots is that they’re extremely versatile.
 Generally, pairing them with casual or smart-casual attire is your best bet.
 Desert boots look great with jeans, chinos and corduroys.
 But, err on the side of caution when pairing with suits- it’s usually a no-go.
 Get a neutral colour to maximise versatility.